 Are real estate contracts legally binding?

-Unfortunately, in the world of legally binding real estate contracts, it’s anything but easy for a seller to back out.
+Real estate contracts are legally binding agreements, making it anything but easy for a seller to simply back out.
 While most contracts include contingencies that may allow an escape from the deal, those loopholes are generally built in to protect buyers, not sellers.

 Yaqub witnessed this firsthand in a recent transaction where the seller changed their mind after the contract was signed.
 “The seller had to pay the buyer $20,000 just to get out of the contract,” explains Yaqub.